jbcodeforce/jbcodeforce.github.io/docs/aws.md

 * Read replicas: helps to scale the read operations.
 Can create up to 5 replicas within AZ, cross AZ and cross region.
 Replication is asynch.
 Use cases include, reporting, analytics, ML model
 * AWS charge for network when for example data goes from one AZ to another.
 * Support at rest Encryption.
 Master needs to be encrypted to get encrypted replicas.
 * We can create a snapshot from unencrypted DB and then copy it by enabling the encryption for this snapshot.
-From there you can create an Encrypted DB
+From there we can create an Encrypted DB

-Your responsibility:
+wer responsibility:

 * Check the ports / IP / security group inbound rules in DB’s SG
 * In-database user creation and permissions or manage through IAM